lupidan/apple-signin-unity/README.md

 #### Install via OpenUPM

 The package is available on the [openupm registry](https://openupm.com).
-It's recommended to install it via [openupm-cli](https://github.com/openupm/openupm-cli).
+You can install it via [openupm-cli](https://github.com/openupm/openupm-cli).

 ```
 openupm add com.lupidan.apple-signin-unity